 = 2.5% (25USD) conversion fee will be deducted

 You can hold different currencies in your PayPal balance, but you need to know that there’s a 2.5% currency conversion fee when you switch currencies¹.

 - You have 1,000 USD and want to convert to MYR in your account.

 25 USD(2.5%) will be deducted, so you’ll get MYR which is equivalent to 975USD.

 Take a look at the low cost international transfers available from Wise, to see if you can save.

 Wise uses low, transparent fees without any mark-up on exchange rates.
-You can send money overseas from Malaysia to 80+ countries with the real exchange rate.
+You can send money overseas from Malaysia to 70+ countries with the mid-market exchange rate.

 - Register for free